ConductionNL/commonground-gateway/docs/features.md

 }
 ```

-Lets say that you are displaying the data in an table and want more results to start with so you set the limit to `?limit=100`, the expected result would then be
+Let's say you are displaying the data in a table and want more results to begin with, so you set the limit to `?limit=100`, the expected result would be

 ```json
 {